history

 A pilot program started in Honduras and then extended to Panama, Belize, and Nicaragua.

-Sustainable Harvest International now has programs in three Central American countries, a strong dynamic board of directors, a growing international staff, and a lively community of dedicated donors that allow our locally-hired field trainers to keep doing their important work.
+Sustainable Harvest International now has programs in three Central American countries, a dynamic board of directors, international staff, and a lively community of dedicated donors that allow our locally-hired field trainers to keep doing their important work.
 Since 1997, we've worked with over 3,000 families and planted more than 4 million trees and look forward to what we can accomplish in the future with your help.

 Learn more about Florence Reed and how Sustainable Harvest International started in her TEDx talk, “Salvation is in Soil”.